Fazal-IITH/To-do-List/README.md

 ﻿# To-do-List
 This is a simple yet effective To-Do List Application built with HTML, CSS, and JavaScript.
 It allows you to manage your tasks and stay organized.
-You can add, edit, mark as completed, and delete tasks effortlessly.
+You can add and delete tasks effortlessly.

 ## Tech Stack